|

 As a result, four notches on this axle (N) will move forward and catch a cut-out

-in the circumfere of the pin-wheels (see above).
+in the circumference of the stepping rotors (see above).

-The crank should be operated until all pin-wheels are at 00.
+The crank should be operated until all stepping rotors are at 00.

 |